mksarge/mksarge/pages/about/index.md

 #### Michael

-I'm Michael, a web developer and new grad from the Computer Engineering program at the [University of British Columbia][ubc].
-I'm currently working as an academic assistant under UBC professor Reid Holmes, building [ClassPortal][classportal].
+I'm Michael, a web developer and new graduate of the Computer Engineering program at the University of British Columbia.
+I'm currently working as an academic assistant under UBC professor Reid Holmes, building [ClassPortal][/projects/classportal].

 <br>